jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 plt.show()

 ```
-The following is the code to perform forward feed and backpropagation for ReLU and sigmoid function.
+The following is the code to perform forward feed and backpropagation for ReLU function.

 $$
 f(x)=\text{max}(0,x)